Allied Irish Banks: History

 Allied Irish Banks Limited was formed in 1966 as a new company that acquired three Irish banks: Provincial Bank of Ireland, the Royal Bank of Ireland, and the Munster & Leinster Bank.
 In 1966, AIB's aggregate assets were IR£255 million (€323.8 million)—as at 31 December 2005, the AIB Group had assets of €133 billion.
 In the 1980s the introduction of their Automatic Teller Machine Network called Banklink just shortly after the Bank of Ireland Pass.
 ATMs were only available in cities and major towns in the 1980s but arrived into smaller and medium towns during the 1990s.

 Early history

 In 1825, Provincial Bank commenced operations, pioneering joint stock branch banking in Ireland.
 It also established a branch in London.

-Royal Bank of Ireland (RBI) commenced operations in 1836, becoming known for its mercantile links.
-Shaw's Bank merged with Royal Bank in 1837.
+The Royal Bank of Ireland (RBI) began operations in 1836 with a capitalisation of £1,500,000, it was floated to take over the business of Shaw's private bank (founded 1797), becoming known for its mercantile links.

 In 1864, the Munster Bank was established.
 In 1867, the Munster Bank purchased some of the branches of the unsuccessful Union Bank of Ireland.
-In 1870, The Munster Bank acquired the David La Touche & Son bank.
+In 1870, The Munster Bank acquired the David La Touche & Son bank (established 1693).
 In 1885, the Munster Bank failed due to debt and ran out of cash, causing it to close all of its branches.
 Also in 1885, The Munster and Leinster Bank commenced operations.

 In 1923, the Royal Bank of Ireland bought the Irish Free State business of the Belfast Banking Company, which in turn bought the Northern Ireland business of the Royal Bank.